Maelstrom8/Mountain-Blade/README.md

 ### Nexus Premium vs Non-Premium

 If you have Premium, WJ will request a Nexus login and use the api to download all mods automatically.
-Without Premium, you'll be prompted to manually all the mods.
-Manually downloading ~125 mods is nowhere as bad as downloading a Skyrim Modlist without premium, but it is still manual.
+Without Premium, you'll be prompted to manually download all the mods.
+Manually downloading ~125 mods is nowhere as bad as downloading a Skyrim Modlist without premium, but it is what it is.
 Get Nexus Premium if you don't like hitting download over 100 times.